bruno-lang/bruno-lang.github.io/learn/index.md

 constants are defined by `` ` `` followed by any sequence of characters except whitespace.

-		`a `atom `+ `/ `->
+		[`a `atom `+ `/ `->]

-All of the above are valid atoms.
-Any two atoms are equal if their sequence of characters is.
-Besides being equal with another atom or not atoms do not have a value.
+The above is a list of valid atoms.
+Any two atoms are equal if their sequence of characters are.
+Atoms do not have a value besides being equal with another atom or not.
 They are therefore mostly used as keys.
 As such they are important for the declarations of ASTs.